Faculty and Mentorship

 The distinguished faculty members have long records of externally funded research grants from NIH, other federal and state agencies and national nursing organizations.
 Faculty members serve as grant reviewers for NIH and other national funding agencies; two are editors of leading nursing journals, 11 are fellows in the American Academy of Nursing (AAN), and many serve on editorial boards or review boards for top-tier interdisciplinary and nursing journals.

-Six Major Areas of Scientific Inquiry:
+Seven Major Areas of Scientific Inquiry:

 - Eating Disorders